Sample placeholder image.

 GLEAM interpolates the radiance samples into a cubemap, representing the physical lighting from all directions.
 Any gaps in the cubemap are filled through nearest-neighbor and inverse-distance-weighting algorithms.
 This cubemap is used to virtually illuminate the scene, imparting realism to virtual objects.

-Characterizing runtime performance of GLEAM single-viewpoint prototype reveal the limitation of generating high number of samples, and higher resolution cubemaps at high update rates.
+Characterizing runtime performance of GLEAM single-viewpoint prototype reveals the limitation of generating a high number of samples and higher resolution cubemaps at high update rates.
 These limitations provide opportunity for GLEAM to optimize between quality (resolution and fidelity) or speed (adaptiveness).